smaerdlatigid/VR-Market-Research/README.md

 ![](data/2024-12.png)

 Another caveat with the hardware survey is that it only provides percentages of users with VR hardware and not the total number of users.
-To estimate the total number of users with VR hardware, we can use the [SteamDB](https://steamdb.info/charts/) to get the number of concurrent users on Steam.
+To estimate the total number of users with VR hardware, we can use the [SteamDB](https://steamdb.info/charts/) to get the number of concurrent users on Steam and multiply it by the percentage with VR.
 Past hardware results aren't available on Steam's website directly but you can look up snapshots of the website on the internet archive, https://web.archive.org/ .

 We compile a few years of data from the web archive and fit a linear model to estimate the percentage of users with VR hardware into 2030.